haskell-servant/haskell-servant.github.io/tutorial/api-type.md

 As you've already seen, you can use type-level strings (enabled with the `DataKinds` language extension) for static path fragments.
-Chaining them amounts to `/`-separating them in an URL.
+Chaining them amounts to `/`-separating them in a URL.

 ``` haskell
 type UserAPI = "users" :> "list-all" :> "now" :> Get '[JSON] [User]